Questions about how to use RPRA’s Excess Soil Registry?

 The registry project will be completed in two phases.
 Phase one of the project focused on developing the essential components to allow regulated persons to register and begin filing and updating their notices.

-Phase two of the project will begin later in 2022 and develop additional functionalities to be defined in consultation with the Ministry and industry stakeholders.
+Phase two of the project will begin at a later date and develop additional functionalities to be defined in consultation with the Ministry and industry stakeholders.
 Information related to the timing and components of phase two of the registry project will be posted to this page as it becomes available.

 The Authority awarded PwC Canada the contract to build the technical components of the registry, per its Procurement Policy.